 You will receive advice from the Examiners before each part of your finals examination.
-These notices provide information on the conduct of the examinations including the use of calculators, how to complete and submit answer booklets, and the presence of examiners in the examination room.
+These notices provide information on the conduct of the examinations, including the use of calculators and how to complete and submit answer booklets.

 4.1 Penalties for non-attendance